BastiTee/pype-cli/README.md

 ## pype-cli development

-* Run `./make venv` to create a new virtual environment
+* Run `make venv` to create a new virtual environment
 * Run `pipenv shell` to activate a local shell with the required configurations
 * Run `pype` to operate locale development version (it will react to code changes)